Context Tree Prior Distributions based on Node Weighting with exact Bayes Factors: Simulations and Specific Applications

 \subsection{Application - Maximal depth selection}

 A fundamental issue in our approach is the choice of the maximal depth $L$.
-Indeed, as in other CTW-type methods, this choice plays a crucial role and directly affects the behavior of the model.
-For instance, \cite{Gao_2008} briefly comment on this in the context of entropy estimation based on the CTW method.

-As $\mathcal{T}_L$ grows doubly exponentially with $L$, even a unit increase in the maximal depth substantially enlarges the model space.
-This has direct computational implications, since our Bayesian methods require constructing the maximal tree $\tau_{\text{MAX}}$ and evaluating all its sub-models.
-Therefore, although larger values of $L$ allow the model to capture longer-term dependencies, they increase computational complexity and may lead to overfitting.
+As $\mathcal{T}_L$ grows doubly exponentially with $L$, even a unit increase in the maximal depth substantially enlarges the model space, which has direct implications, since our Bayesian methods require constructing the maximal tree and evaluating all its sub-models.
+Therefore, although larger values of $L$ allow the model to capture longer-term dependencies, they increase computational complexity and may lead to overfitting. \cite{Gao_2008} briefly comment on this in the context of entropy estimation based on the CTW algorithm.

-To address this issue, as an application of our methodology, we develop an algorithm for selecting the maximal depth based on the Bayes factor \eqref{bayes-factor}.
-The core idea is that, while keeping $L$ fixed, different maximal depths can be incorporated into the model through the use of the $l$-depth indicator function $D_l$.
+To address this, as an application of our methodology, we develop an algorithm for selecting the maximal depth $L$ based on the Bayes factor \eqref{bayes-factor}.
+The core idea is that, while keeping $L$ fixed, different maximal depths can be incorporated into the model using the $l$-depth indicator function $D_l(\tau) = \mathbf{1}\{\tau \in \mathcal{T}_l\}$.
 Specifically, for any two depths $0 \leq l < k \leq L$, we decide between the hypotheses $\tau \in \mathcal{T}_l$ and $\tau \in \mathcal{T}_k$ by computing the Bayes factor of $D_l$ against $D_k$:

 In this case, the value of $\log_{10} \text{BF}_{D_l, D_k}(\mathbf{z})$ quantifies the evidence in favor of selecting depth $l$ relative to depth $k$.
 Based on this criterion, we propose the following sequential algorithm for choosing the maximal depth.